noritersand/noritersand.github.io/_posts/2022-02-07-react-리액트-훅-reactjs-hooks.md

 2. You might be breaking the Rules of Hooks
 3. You might have more than one copy of React in the same app See https://reactjs.org/link/invalid-hook-call for tips about how to debug and fix this problem.

+// 혹은

+ESLint: React Hook "useCallback" is called conditionally.
+React Hooks must be called in the exact same order in every component render.
+Did you accidentally call a React Hook after an early return?(react-hooks/ rules-of-hooks)
 ```

 VSCODE를 쓴다면 [ESLint `dbaeumer.vscode-eslint`](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)를 설치해서 규칙 위반을 확인할 수 있다.